Improving the accessibility of the government blogging and campaigns platforms

-dxw has a long standing relationship with the Government Digital Service (GDS) and has hosted the GOV.UK blogging and campaigns platforms (like the iconic fire kills and floods destroy) for many years.
+dxw has a long standing relationship with the Government Digital Service (GDS) and has hosted the GOV.UK blogging and campaigns platforms (like fire kills and floods destroy) for many years.

-Both use our hosting platform GovPress and we recently blogged about the great work we’re doing with GovPress recently.
+Both use our hosting platform GovPress, we blogged about the great work we’re doing with GovPress recently.
 As well as our regular hosting support, we also work in development sprints to make other improvements.

-We recently worked with GDS to improve the accessibility of the blogging and campaigns platforms.
+We’ve been working with GDS to improve the accessibility of the platforms.
 They’re busy sites.
-Blogs.gov.uk has 1 million monthly active users and 1.6 million monthly pageviews.
+Blogs.gov.uk has 1 million monthly active users and 1.6 million monthly page views.
 We need to make sure that everyone can access them quickly and easily.

 After an internal GDS audit, we worked for 4 weeks on the non-compliance elements, making fixes, and improvements to the accessibility of pages.
 We’re lucky to have a great team of people with lots of experience in inclusive design.

 At dxw we work with a range of organisations in the public sector.
 It’s well established government policy to make sure all users find digital services accessible.

 Inclusive design is at the heart of everything we do.
 Whether it’s hosting services or bespoke website development in the discovery, alpha, beta, or live phase.
 Whatever we’re working on, at all stages, we’ll be thinking about how to make a service inclusive for everyone who uses it.